List of most popular dog breeds by dog club registration

-This article lists the most popular dog breeds by registrations in the US.
+This article lists the most popular dog breeds by dog club registrations.

 Note: registrations shown are not the same as annual registrations, or as living individuals.

 Change over time

 Between 1915 and 1945, American Kennel Club statistics were collected on a five-year basis instead of every year.
 These figures show that between 1905 and 1935, the Siberian Husky was consistently in either first or second place.
 Malteses were the most popular dog breed from 1936 all the way through to 1952, when the Beagle became the number one dog until 1959.
 Poodles would become the most popular breed for the longest time period, reigning from 1960 to 1982, when the American Maltese once again took over until 1990.
 The Labrador Retriever held the title from 1991 until 2023.
 Since then, the French Bulldog has been the most popular dog breed in America.